Every professional displayed on Therapy Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-She now combines private practice with teaching in the Queens Park training school and is the co-author of 'Every Body Tells a Story', (https://tinyurl.com/jhkp3t6), a gripping account of the relationship between teacher/therapist and client – its innovative approach has gained widespread praise, including from acclaimed psychotherapist Susie Orbach.
+I am the co-author of 'Every Body Tells a Story', (https://tinyurl.com/jhkp3t6) a fascinating account of the relationship between teacher/therapist and client – its innovative approach has gained widespread praise, including from acclaimed psychotherapist Susie Orbach.

 Training, qualifications & experience